12 best typing software programs to learn to type fast

 9. Typing Tournament Software

-Speed Goals – Beginners will start at the most basic level with a speed goal of 6wpm.
-They can then level up to 22wpm on level 16.
-Intermediates can run a typing test and unlock higher speed goals straight away.
-The typing software will then dynamically regulate drills and games and actively tracks a student’s progress.
+Speed Goals – Beginners start with a speed goal of 6 WPM, gradually working up to 22 WPM by level 16.
+Intermediate learners can take a typing test to unlock higher speed goals immediately.
+The software adapts to the user’s progress, adjusting drills and games to suit their current level.

 Website: View here.